zappascout/devil_notes-sources/docs/notes_15_devil.md

-Language FAQ, [*What is the History of Ruby?*][toy] Intriguingly, in an [ACM Turing Award lecture from 2003][kay], Alan Kay, generally regarded as the creator of Object Oriented Programming, appears to feel that his idea has never been fully realized, presumably even by Ruby.
+Language FAQ, [*What is the History of Ruby?*][toy] Intriguingly, in an [ACM Turing Award lecture from 2003][kay], Alan Kay, generally regarded as the creator of Object Oriented Programming, appears to feel that his idea has never been completely realized, presumably even by Ruby.
 [toy]:https://www.ruby-lang.org/en/documentation/faq/1/
 [kay]:https://www.youtube.com/watch?v=ymF94cFfzUQ&list=PLn0nrSd4xjjYCkOxtYqozyDuwt-4sC2L6&index=16